-Rhiot project decides recently to support mainly Kura Eclipse Platform.
-Our project will provides some code and extension for Kura like Camel integration and lots of other stuff.
-We have some new Camel component dedicated for Kura Platform (gpio, cloud, wifi).
-We want use this platform because it is OSGi compliant sotfware, focused to IoT universe, supported by Eclipse Foundation and Eurotech.
-Kura runs on RaspberryPi, but if you don’t have yet a RaspberryPi device we will show how to run Kura into Docker.
+Rhiot project has recently decided to primarily support the Kura Eclipse Platform.
+Our project provides code and extensions for Kura, such as Camel integration and many other features.
+We’ve developed new Camel components specifically dedicated to the Kura Platform (gpio, cloud, wifi).
+We chose this platform because it’s an OSGi compliant software focused on the IoT universe, supported by the Eclipse Foundation and Eurotech.

-How to use Kura with Docker into an almost real environment.
+How to use Kura with Docker in an almost real environment, allowing you to explore and develop for the platform without physical IoT hardware.

 Requisites